basho/riak-dotnet-client-api/features.markdown

 * Improved self-healing of connections and management of nodes.
 * Connection idling.
+* Discovery of cluster information and nodes.
 * Functionality to aid in conflict resolution.
+* Improved Key Filtering interface.
 * Support for Riak Search.
 * Support for Luwak.
 * Support for the new Secondary Indices.